 Three Minute Thesis (3MT®) is an academic research communication competition developed by The University of Queensland (UQ), Australia.

 Why take part

 You will gain valuable, transferable skills in research communication and presentation.
-You will develop a concise ‘elevator pitch’ about your work in language appropriate to non-specialist audiences – a skill useful wherever your PhD takes you.
+You will develop a concise ‘elevator pitch’ about your work in language appropriate to non-specialist audiences – a skill useful wherever your PhD or doctorate takes you.

 You’ll also gain important exposure for the work you’re doing.
 Previous finalists have used the platform to reach new audiences with their research, helping them secure new funding or develop important collaborations.